Shoal Point - Bucasia

 Shoal Point - Bucasia is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 The dwelling structure in Shoal Point - Bucasia, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Non-Metro Qld's figures which were 85.1% houses and 14.9% other dwellings.
-Home ownership in Shoal Point - Bucasia was at 24.1%, with the remaining dwellings either mortgaged (45.5%) or rented (30.4%).
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro Qld's average, while the median weekly rent figure was $380 compared to Non-Metro Qld's $340.
+This is compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+The home ownership rate in Shoal Point - Bucasia was 24.1%, with mortgaged dwellings at 45.5% and rented dwellings at 30.4%.
+The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro Qld's average, while the median weekly rent was $380 compared to Non-Metro Qld's $340.
 Nationally, Shoal Point - Bucasia's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing